10 Sensational Essay Hooks That Grab Readers’ Attention

 “Power: the ability to influence and control others.
 It has shaped societies, economies, and politics throughout history.
 By understanding this concept, we can gain a powerful insight into the forces that shape our lives.”

-6. A remark or expression that is credited to a somebody seen as an expert in the field.
+6. A remark or expression that is credited to somebody seen as an expert in the field.

 “Maya Angelou once said, ‘People will never forget how you made them feel.’
 Our actions have the power to inspire and transform.
 Let’s strive to make a positive difference in the world and leave everyone you meet with a smile on their face.”